tutsplus/introduction-to-wordpress-plugin-development/README.md

 ### Source code description

-This repository contains a simple WordPress plugin - Post Notice.
+This repository contains a simple WordPress plugin: _Post Notice_.
 This plugin allows a WordPress site administrator to create a simple notice to be displayed above a post.
 The plugin contains PHP, CSS and JavaScript code to implement both administrative and end-user interfaces.

 These are source files for the Tuts+ course: [COURSE NAME][published url]